-ASK Finalize the RVO by October 31, 2025, as EPA has said it intended to do.
+ASK Finalize the RVO by October 31, 2025.

 ASK Finalize the proposal for biomass-based diesel and advanced biofuel RVOs that account for the rapid growth of renewable diesel and properly recognize homegrown feedstocks.

 ASK Approve and complete RFS pathways including for corn oil from ethanol wet mills, ethanol produced with carbon capture, kernel fiber from grain sorghum, as well as corn starch alcohol-to-jet fuel.